History of the Dominican Republic: Eighteenth century

-The House of Bourbon replaced the House of Habsburg in Spain in 1700 and introduced economic reforms that gradually began to revive trade in Santo Domingo.
-The crown progressively relaxed the rigid controls and restrictions on commerce between Spain and the colonies and among the colonies.
-The last flotas sailed in 1737; the monopoly port system was abolished shortly thereafter.
-By the middle of the century, the population was bolstered by emigration from the Canary Islands, resettling the northern part of the colony and planting tobacco in the Cibao Valley, and importation of slaves was renewed.
+The House of Bourbon replaced the House of Habsburg in Spain in 1700 and introduced economic reforms.
+Santo Domingo's isolation from Spain and economic decline under failed Bourbon Reforms created widespread poverty and trade collapse.
+This led some of its residents to participate in crown-licensed privateering in the eighteenth century.
+Dominican privateers primarily captured English and Dutch sloops and schooners, mainly in the waters around Santo Domingo and Puerto Rico.

 The population of Santo Domingo grew from about 6,000 in 1737 to approximately 125,000 in 1790.
 Of this number, about 40,000 were white landowners, about 25,000 were mulatto freedmen, and some 60,000 were slaves.
 However, it remained poor and neglected, particularly in contrast with its western, French neighbor Saint-Domingue, which became the wealthiest colony in the New World and had half a million inhabitants.

-As restrictions on colonial trade were relaxed, the colonial elites of St. Domingue offered the principal market for Santo Domingo's exports of beef, hides, mahogany, and tobacco.
+The colonial elites of St. Domingue offered the principal market for Santo Domingo's exports of beef, hides, mahogany, and tobacco.
 With the outbreak of the Haitian Revolution in 1791, the rich urban families linked to the colonial bureaucracy fled the island, while most of the rural hateros (cattle ranchers) remained, even though they lost their principal market.
 Spain saw in the unrest an opportunity to seize all, or part, of the western third of the island in an alliance of convenience with the rebellious slaves.
 But after the slaves and French reconciled, the Spanish suffered a setback, and in 1795, France gained control of the whole island under the Treaty of Basel.